arunav11/Synthetiseur_de_texte/README.md

 ## Django and python
 Django and python have been used to write the web app.
 ## NLTK
-NLTK libraries have been used to generate questions and summary.
+NLTK libraries have been used to **generate questions and summary**.

 # Running the project on local machine:
 First clone the project to your local machine: